TITLE: Batak Karo Gundala

 In addition, many Americans celebrate by watching horror movies (the release of which Hollywood times to coincide with the Halloween season), and in some regions, most notably Greenwich Village, Manhattan in New York and Salem, Massachusetts, major costumed parades are organized each year.
 In many cities, “zombie walks” composed of masses of costumed zombies have been organized as well.

 Popular masks and costumes include devils, zombies, skeletons, vampires, werewolves, mummies, witches, pirates, political figures, and characters from popular culture, such as Frankenstein’s monster.
 However, Halloween costumes can include almost anything, including inanimate objects and abstractions.
 The choice is limited only by the imagination of the masquerader.
-Masks and costumes depicting offensive racial stereotypes, popular prior to the 1980s, are no longer widely used.
+Masks such as this one, depicting highly offensive racial stereotypes, were popular prior to the 1980s, but are no longer used by civilized persons.

 For more on 20th century American Halloween costumes, see Phyllis Galembo, Dressed for Thrills: 100 Years of Halloween Costumes and Masquerade (New York: Harry N. Abrams Inc., 2002).